 Primavera Sound: Barcelona's most eclectic festival

 © Sergi Albert

 Pop, rock, indie, the latest trends in electronic music and underground dance… Primavera Sound is a sure bet, in every sense of the word, for all kinds of audiences, including music industry professionals who are catered for with a specific programme created specially for them.
-No doubt that's why the line-up has just grown and grown since 2001, and this year the 2019 line-up includes an equal number of male and female artists, with stand-out performers like Solange, Tame Impala, Future Islands, Rosalía, Interpol, Suede, Stereolab and James Blake.
+No doubt that's why the line-up has just grown and grown since 2001, and this year it brings stand-out performers like Tame Impala, Pavement, The National, The Strokes, Gorillaz, Cigarettes After Sex and many more.

 Where: Parc del Fórum, by the sea.

 Jardins de Pedralbes Festival: Concerts in a deluxe palatial setting

 It’s worth attending this festival just to see the grounds.
 Fountains, statues, plants and handsome buildings from the 1920s will form the backdrop for important national and international singers and bands such as James Blunt, Simply Red, Crystal Fighters, Jessie J, Ben Harper & The Innocent Criminals, as well as timeless artists such as Tom Jones, The Beach Boys, Il Divo, Paul Anka, Rosario and Diego El Cigala.
 People who know about these things say the cuisine lives up to the fabulous grounds, and that both the village and the secret terraces offer a delicious range of food to round off a perfect summer's evening.